 Said tracking tools (cookies) attribute a unique ID to the User through which their habits can be tracked, recognising them upon each visit and personalising the messages based on that.
 The unique ID is, in fact, connected to the User's browser and in no event is the data collected used by Neodata, either directly or indirectly, to determine their personal identity.

-Neodata is capable of collecting information on users by monitoring the first- and/or second-party web touch-points of the Data Controller, through scripts (entered using tags) performed in browsers, apps or e-mail systems.
+Neodata is capable of collecting information on users by monitoring the web touch-points of the Data Controller of the first and/or second part, through scripts (entered using tags) performed in browsers, apps or e-mail systems.
 Touch-points can be voluntary or induced and are of the following types:

 In the process of interaction between a user and Web Content, Neodata detects certain information, initially also stored in Technical Cookies and/or Profiling Cookies, such as: Device Id, Device info, Ip address, Action Type (View, Impression, Click, CTA), Content Type (Text, Picture, Video), position and other details provided by the user who accesses the various data sources.